privacyint/appdata-environment-desktop/README.md

 - Save screen recording off the phone and stop the flow in mitmproxy
 - Reboot to recovery and restore the nandroid backup, ready to restart the process
 - Reboot the device

+Details of the analysis were recorded using the following methods:

+- All session data that traversed mitmproxy ("flows") where recorded and stored, so they could be analyzed further, and shared later should the need arise. (in the environment this happens automatically using the scripts provided)
+- All activities and interactions on the screen where recorded as video using Androids Developer Bridge's (ADB) screenrecord. (you may wish to do this for your own documentation purposes)

 ## Troubleshooting